Loading...

 Please perform abdominal and pelvic examination on all women suspected of having ovarian cancer

-Organise urgent pelvic USS
+Organise Urgent Suspicious of Cancer pelvic USS

 Measure CA125 (not during menstruation if possible)